ptr1337/linux-cacule/README.md

 Also some modules which uses dkms needs to recompiled with CLANG/LLVM.
 I just compile the backup kernel LINUX-LTS also with CLANG, so i got no problems anymore.
 - Just do following:

-      'sudo nano /etc/dkms/framework.conf'
+        sudo nano /etc/dkms/framework.conf
-      and add following entrys on the bottom of the file:
+        and add following entrys on the bottom of the file: export LLVM=1
-      'export LLVM=1'
-      'export CC=clang'
+        export CC=clang

 - If you have this done, just reinstall or install the kernel which is compiled with LLVM/LTO and DKMS wont fail anymore.